The California Homeowner’s Guide to Defensible Space

 In this guide, we’ll explain what defensible space is, how homeowners can maintain it with landscaping and other planning, and what its limits are.
 You should walk away with a clear idea of how to create defensible space around your home and where you can turn for further information.

-These two goals are related, of course: when it’s easier for firefighters to do their job, there’s a lower chance that a fire will reach your house.
+These two goals are related, of course: when it’s easier for firefighters to do their job, there’s less chance that a fire will reach your house.
 Then again, for fast-moving fires, you can’t always expect firefighters to arrive in time.
 In these situations, the defensible space itself may be enough to keep embers from igniting your home.

-Defensible space itself generally consists of two zones, which form concentric circles around your house (and other relevant structures, like a garage).
-Collectively, the two zones create a 100-foot barrier around your home.
-Here’s a little more information:
+In California, defensible space itself generally consists of three zones that form concentric circles around your home and other relevant structures, like a garage.
+Collectively, these three zones create a 100-foot barrier

-• Zone 1 is between 30 and 50 feet wide.
+• Zone 1 is approximately 30 feet wide.
 In this zone, homeowners should eliminate dead plants, plant matter, leaves, and needles from the yard and gutters.
 Trees should be trimmed so that they’re at least 10 feet away from other trees and so that no branches overhang your roof or chimney.
 Large fuel sources (wood piles, propane tanks, etc.) should be moved out of Zone 1.
 Generally, there should be plenty of space between flammable vegetation and your house, deck, patio, porch, or garage.

 Figure 1 illustrates what Zone 1 and Zone 2 of defensible space might look like.
 Figure 2 illustrates what vertical spacing for plants might look like.

-Figure 1 (Source)
+Figure 1

-Figure 2 (Source)
+Figure 2

 Worth noting: since 2008, new homes built in high fire-risk areas in California have had to meet fire-resistance criteria.
 It outlines which materials homes should be constructed with to minimize the likelihood that wildfires will ignite the property.